fredrwes/Publications/README.md

 # Publications
-Code used to process, manipulate and plot geochemical data for publication
+Code used to process, manipulate and plot geochemical data for publication.